What is Karadeniz Powership?

 5. What is the world’s biggest power ship?

 The world’s largest power ship is Kaya Bey, with a massive capacity of 220 MW.
-It was expected to alleviate the energy crisis in Karachi, Pakistan, coordinating with the Korangi Thermal Power Station from early 2011.
+It was expected to alleviate the energy crisis in Karachi, Pakistan, coordinating with the Korangi Thermal Power Station since early 2011.

 References: karadenizenergy, karadenizholding